spacetelescope/webbpsf/docs/jwst.rst

    on that detector for the center location in any calculated output PSF.
    Note that the ``detector_position`` value should be specified using the order (X,Y).
  * The ``aperturename`` attribute provides the `SIAF <https://pysiaf.readthedocs.io>`_ aperture name used for transforming between detector position and instrument field of view on the sky.
 By default this will be a full-frame aperture for the currently-selected detector, but you may select any subarray aperture or other aperture named in the SIAF for that instrument.
-For NIRCam and MIRI, the aperturename can (optionally) automatically update for coronagraphic subarrays.
+The aperturename will always update automatically when you select a new detector name.
+For NIRCam and MIRI, the aperturename can also (optionally) automatically update for coronagraphic subarrays if/when a coronagraphic optic is selected for the image or pupil mask. .

 .. warning::